 Revisiting Your Mission, Vision & Values

-They say the best time to plant a tree was 20 years ago, but the second best time is today.
+They say the best time to plant a tree was 20 years ago, and the second-best time is today.
 This is especially true when it comes to your business.
 That’s why there is no bad time to sit down and revisit your mission, vision, and values.
 After all, this is the core identity of your brand.

-Knowing what difference you want to make in your community (your mission), where you see yourself in 10 years (your vision), and what you value will greatly increase the likelihood that your brand will resonate with people in your community, and lead to them hiring you.
+Knowing what difference you want to make in your community (your mission), where you see yourself in 10 years (your vision), and what matters most to you (your values) will greatly increase the likelihood that your brand will resonate with people in your community, and lead to them hire you.

 Related Article